News release Jul 14, 2022

-SPOKANE – The Washington Department of Fish and Wildlife (WDFW) will restrict campfires and other activities on department-managed lands in Eastern Washington beginning Friday, June 25 to help reduce the risk of fire on state wildlife and water access areas.
+SPOKANE – The Washington Department of Fish and Wildlife (WDFW) will restrict campfires and other activities on WDFW-managed lands in Eastern Washington beginning Friday, July 15 to help reduce the risk of fire on state wildlife and water access areas.

 Overall, the emergency order that imposes restrictions east of the Cascades prohibits:

 - Fires or campfires, including those in fire rings.
 Personal camp stoves and lanterns fueled by propane, liquid petroleum, or liquid petroleum gas are allowed.

 - Discharge of firearms for target shooting or other purposes by anyone not engaged in lawful hunting.

 - Smoking, except in an enclosed vehicle.
 Do not throw lit cigarettes out your window.

 - Welding and operating chainsaws, including the use of an acetylene torch or other open flame.